-The Bank of England Statistical Abstract - Part 1(current year) contains monthly average retail banks base rates from March 1970 and dates of changes in successively Bank Rate, MLR and Banks base rates from 1970.
+The Bank of England Statistical Abstract - Part 1 (last published in 2002) contains monthly average retail banks base rates from March 1970 and dates of changes in successively Bank Rate, MLR and Banks base rates from 1970.

 The Bank of England Statistical Abstract Number 2 - 1975 contains last Friday of the month London clearing banks' base rates from 1970 to 1974.